 Stanley Rothrock - piano

 A conductor/pianist whose interests lie in contemporary music, Dr. Stanley H. Rothrock, II has conducted both instrumental and choral ensembles in cities throughout the United States and Europe.
 Rothrock received his doctoral degree from the University of Minnesota in 2009 where he studied with Professors Kathy Romey, and Matthew Mehaffey.
 During his tenure at the University of Minnesota, Dr. Rothrock also studied with Professor Thomas Lancaster and further supplemented his education by completing an intensive study of conducting and counterpoint at L’Ecole Normal de Musique in Paris, France through the European American Music Alliance.
-In addition to his academic studies, Dr. Rothrock claims artistic directorship of RenegadeEnsemble, a mixed contemporary music ensemble devoted to performing the music of living composers.
+In addition to his academic studies, Dr. Rothrock served as artistic director of RenegadeEnsemble, a mixed contemporary music ensemble devoted to performing the music of living composers.
 This ensemble was created by Dr. Rothrock in 2004, and continues to grow and thrive in the Twin Cities and the Upper-Midwest.
 Through this ensemble, Stan has collaborated with prominent contemporary composers, such as Pauline Oliveros, Meredith Monk, Terry Riley, and many others.
 Dr. Rothrock continues to work and perform in the Twin Cities and Chicago areas as a teacher and freelance musician.

 Alyssa Anderson - mezzo-soprano

 Mezzo-soprano Alyssa Anderson's vocal repertoire spans the ages from Baroque masterpieces to contemporary experimental music, with a focus on American and twentieth-century artsong and chamber music.